-Tennessee generally prohibits carrying a firearm with the intent to go armed.1 However, persons with handgun carry permits are generally exempt, and may carry loaded handguns openly.2 Tennessee also allows any person, including those without handgun permits, to carry a firearm in a lawfully possessed motor vehicle or boat if he or she is not prohibited from purchasing or possessing a firearm.3
+Tennessee does not require a permit to carry an openly or concealed handgun in public.1 Tennessee also expressly allows a person to carry any firearm, loaded or unloaded, in a lawfully possessed motor vehicle or boat if he or she is not prohibited from purchasing or possessing a firearm.2

 - Tenn.
 Code Ann. §§ 39-17-1307(e).